 The hotel is not easily accessible for wheelchair users.

 Welcome, but the gardens and grounds are better suited to older kids.
 Rooms with twin beds are available.
 Cots (free for under-twos) and babysitting (with three days’ notice for 8,000 yen an hour for a minimum of two hours) can be arranged on request.

 Opt for a spot out on the garden terrace, or watch it from the warmth with a table by the window.

-Temple-worthy finery: regal robes and colourful kimonos.
+Ditch the shorts and flip-flops in favour of temple-worthy finery: regal robes and colourful kimonos.

-The Living Pavilion has a fireplace in the middle, with glass doors that lead out to the garden and traditional tiles crafted by a local ceramicist.
+The Living Pavilion by Aman has a fireplace in the middle, with glass doors that lead out to the garden and traditional tiles crafted by a local ceramicist.
 The food is a mix of Japanese fine-dining, with some homely Kyoto cuisine (wild boar hot pots, equally wild vegetables and plenty of game) served all day, as well as some Western and child-friendly options.
 Afternoon tea is a serious ceremony in this part of the world, and the kitchen will also prepare hampers for you to disappear off into the gardens or a forest glade with.